quicwg/base-drafts/draft-ietf-quic-transport.md

   MAX_STREAMS for a stream type frame is declared lost or when the limit is updated, with care taken to prevent the frame from being sent too often.

-* Blocked signals are carried in BLOCKED, STREAM_BLOCKED, and STREAMS_BLOCKED frames.
-BLOCKED streams have connection scope, STREAM_BLOCKED frames have stream scope, and STREAMS_BLOCKED frames are scoped to a specific stream type.
+* Blocked signals are carried in DATA_BLOCKED, STREAM_DATA_BLOCKED, and
+  STREAMS_BLOCKED frames.
+DATA_BLOCKED streams have connection scope, STREAM_DATA_BLOCKED frames have stream scope, and STREAMS_BLOCKED frames are scoped to a specific stream type.
 New frames are sent if packets containing the most recent frame for a scope is lost, but only while the endpoint is blocked on the corresponding limit.
 These frames always include the limit that is causing blocking at the time that they are transmitted.

 * A liveness or path validation check using PATH_CHALLENGE frames is sent periodically until a matching PATH_RESPONSE frame is received or until there